illiaocean/osu-cs467-web2/readme.md

 3. by default, the search method, stop keyword, and graph’s max size are all preselected.
 Feel free to adjust these values as you see fit.
 4. run the program!

+# Results
-After running the program, a graphical model will appear that demonstrate all of the sites visited by our web crawler.
+After running the program, all results will appear on a graphical model that demonstrates the sites visited by our web crawler.
 At this point, the user will also be presented with two options outlined in the two sections below.